EbookFoundation/capstone-projects/pgiab.md

 ## Plan

 This project will create a Project Gutenberg web service for the Internet-in-a-Box.
-The team will develop an Ansible script to install a web server and search database into the module.
+The team will develop an [Ansible script](https://docs.ansible.com/ansible/latest/index.html) to install a web server and search database into the module.
 Building on elements from the global Gutenberg website, the team will build a set of special-interest book lists to supplement the search facility - classics, scifi, history, etc. along with general directions on how to use the module.

+## Goal

+Build a demo with RasperryPi hardware, a Project Gutenberg plugin, amaze our friends and family.

+## Whitespace

+Although the scope of this project is to build a Project Gutenberg plugin, wherever possible, we should think about making sure that we pave the way for future plugins with free ebooks from other content sources - for example textbooks or academic books.
+We should also think about the needs of users who are disconnected from the global internet.